run-house/runhouse/docs/how-to-use-runhouse.rst

             X, y = ...  # Load data
             trainer.train(X,y)

-For production, Runhouse does recommend creating a Docker container which fixes the environment, dependencies, and program code.
-While in development, the ability to interactively alter the remote environment is useful, in production, there are significant benefits to containerization, rather than, for instance, worrying about new breaking changes from package installation with PyPi.
-This is actually still unproblematic for additional future iteration or debug, since you can easily interactively layer on changes to the environment from local, even when you launch with the container.
+Runhouse recommends creating a Docker container which fixes the environment, dependencies, and program code for production pipelines.
+There are significant benefits to containerization, rather than, for instance, worrying about new breaking changes from package installation with PyPi.
+This is actually still unproblematic for additional future iteration or debug, since you still easily interactively layer on changes to the environment from local, even when you launch with the container.

 My Pipeline is in Production, What's Next?
 ----------------------
-Once in production, your ML pipelines will eventually experience some failure you need to debug.
+Once in production, your ML pipelines will eventually experience some failures you need to debug.
 With Runhouse engineers can easily reproduce production runs on local, make changes to the underlying code, and simply push a change to the codebase.
 There is no debugging through the orchestrator, and no need to rebuild and resubmit.
 However, we find that deploying with Runhouse has fewer errors to begin with, as the code has already been developed in a production-like environment.

 This also makes production-to-research a seamless process.
-Many teams are loathe to revisit the research-to-production process again, and so when code is deployed to production, there is little appetite to make small incremental improvements to the pipeline.
-With Runhouse, the pipeline is already running serverlessly, and so incremental changes that are merged to the team codebase are automatically reflected in the production pipeline once tested via normal development processes.
+Many teams are loathe to revisit the research-to-production process again, so when code is deployed to production, there is little appetite to make small incremental improvements to the pipeline.
+With Runhouse, the pipeline is already running serverlessly, so incremental changes that are merged to the team codebase are automatically reflected in the production pipeline once tested via normal development processes.

 There are other benefits to using Runhouse in production as you scale up usage.
 A few are included here: